 Still reading!?
 You are dedicated.

-Suppose this leads you to a deeply compelling instrument that costs, say, $4,700–a serious purchase.
+Suppose this leads you to a deeply compelling instrument that costs, say, $5100–a serious purchase.
 To help navigate this I’ll discuss market comparisons below, but while important they end up being secondary in my experience.
 What matters most seems to be the joy, grace, connection, and even healing that an object or activity engenders.

-There is a saying among luthiers that a fine uke requires most of the work of a guitar…but sells for a small fraction of the price.
+Now let’s look into the world of handmade instruments.
+A fine uke requires most of the work of a guitar…but sells for a small fraction of the price.
 Why is this?

 It is largely due to the vast number of ukes that cost from $25 to $200.
 Against that backdrop, a $500 uke sounds like a very high end instrument, and some music stores present them as such.
 A $4000-$9,000 ukulele—much less $20,000—Inconceivable!